anima-libera/ipsys/README.md

 - Making particles able to changhe their individual size according to new types of rules.
 - Add an history of rules to be able to return to previous rules.
 - The `main.c` file should be small, not big ><.
-- More UI components to tinker with the settings.
-- Text rendering for the UI.
 - Built-in console for a cool interface.
 - Configurable interface and scripting.
   - Script the action of the cursor on particles with a custom scripting language.